Should you learn ukulele chords first or should you start out by mastering music notation?

 I’ve had some experience trying to teach note-reading to guitar players who only know chords.
 It has been, almost across the board, very difficult for them, even though they say they want to learn.
 I think it is, in their minds, going backward or worse.
 When they can play chords and hear nice sounds & that is enough for them, why bother with notes?

 For me, it boils down to being able to communicate, to having a common musical vocabulary.
 People such as the ones in our uke group who know only chords, only understand things like “put your finger here, then here, etc.” It becomes quite an impediment to trying to do more interesting things instrumentally.
 But I will be keeping your approach & your discussion points in mind!
 And trying to find a happy medium ground.

 Music is universal, something all of us can identify with, not just the ones who are music majors or professionals.
 Most people or students want (and indeed need) to feel excited about learning a new instrument.
 Employing a chords first approach ensures that they can do away with all the complexities of having to learn music notation first and cut right through to the great fun of making music.

 Beginners can start playing their favorite songs from the very first day.
-This ensures that their interest in the instrument is maintained and from there they can advance to learn music notation if they so wish.
+This ensures that your students maintain their interest in the instrument.
+And from there they can advance to learn music notation if they so wish.
 This is the approach we take in all our books.